-In the case of any other Project-Based Voucher HAP Contract, including contracts resulting from dispositions or conversions of former public housing units pursuant to Section 18, Part 200 or certain other methods of conversion, such as the Section 18 PBV HAP Contract referred to in "PLAN OF FINANCING-2023 Development", the contract rent for each dwelling unit is initially based on the "fair market rent" ("FMR") periodically determined by HUD for units of the applicable size (number of bedrooms) in each locality, multiplied by a percentage determined by the PHA, referred to as a "payment standard", of between 90% and 110% (or higher or lower with HUD approval).
-Such contracts provide that the contract rent will be adjusted annually thereafter during the contract term, if requested by the owner (or in certain cases upon a specified percentage decrease in FMRs), to the current FMR multiplied by the PHA's current payment standard percentage or, if lower, a rent established by the PHA as reasonable in relation to rents for comparable units in the area that are not assisted under Section 8, except that a PHA is permitted to provide in such a contract that contract rents for units will not be adjusted to below their initial contract rents.
+In the case of any other Project-Based Voucher HAP Contract, including contracts resulting from dispositions or conversions of former public housing units pursuant to Section 18 (other than as part of a RAD/Section 18 Blend), Part 200 or certain other methods of conversion, the contract rent for each dwelling unit is initially based on the "fair market rent" ("FMR") periodically determined by HUD for units of the applicable size (number of bedrooms) in each locality, multiplied by a percentage determined by the PHA, referred to as a "payment standard", of between 90% and 110% (or higher or lower with HUD approval) provided that such rent cannot exceed the Reasonable Rent for the unit ("Initial Section 18 Rents").
+Such contracts provide that the contract rent will be adjusted annually thereafter during the contract term, if requested by the owner (or in certain cases upon a specified percentage decrease in FMRs), to the current FMR multiplied by the PHA's current payment standard percentage or, if lower, the Reasonable Rent for the unit, except that a PHA is permitted to provide in such a contract that contract rents for units will not be adjusted to below their initial contract rents.